 However, being quite similar, people get confused before buying long distance spotting scope.
 The common question here is Monocular vs Binocular, which one to choose?
 From hundreds of different products, it is difficult to select the right type of product.
 Now, if you want to know the answer, read our opinion!

 Like the name, monocular is a single lens optic device that is used for long distance viewing purposes.
 A monocular is lightweight, small and compact.
 They can fit in your pocket and your handbag easily.
 Monoculars are little similar to the telescope with very less power and functionalities.
 A monocular is not as popular as a binocular.
 However, there are different monoculars with varies in strength, size and prices available to choose from.
 From bird watching to hunting, the monocular is being used by people with a variety of tasks.

 Binoculars and monoculars are quite similar, except for the fact that binoculars use two lenses rather than one.
 It is more comfortable and practical to use as you will use both of your eyes to view the distant object.
 That’s why binocular is more popular than monoculars and can be found in a variety of designs, sizes, and prices.
-Binoculars are produced from high quality, pricey optics to cheap, low-quality optics.
-The rate can be ranged between low to very high according to the optics and built quality.
+Binoculars are produced from high quality, pricey optics to cheap, low-quality optics. ( Click here to learn more about how binos work).
+The price can be ranged between low to very high based on the type of optics and built quality.
 Binoculars are used widely among outdoorsmen and for military purposes.

 Now, to choose between Monocular Vs Binocular, you need to know the pros and cons of both monocular scope and binocular scope.
 Let’s have a look in below sections to find out more!